-- 3. Verification of Kirchhoff's current and voltage laws applied to DC circuits - a) to construct a circuit arrangement consisting of resistances in series, parallel combination - b) identification of node points in the circuit - c) to see that algebraic sum of currents at node point is zero - d) to see that algebraic sum of emfs and voltage drops in a closed loop is zero - 4.
-To observe the a.c and d.c wave shapes on CRO. - 5.
-To find ratio of inductance values of a coil having air /iron core respectively and to see the effect of introduction of a magnetic core on coil inductance - 12.
-To construct an RL and RC circuit and to measure their impedance phase angle between voltage and current - construct impedance triangle - 13.
-To plot a graph between current and frequency of RLC series circuit for resonance conditions
+- 3. Verification of Kirchhoff's current and voltage laws applied to DC circuits - a. to construct a circuit arrangement consisting of resistances in series, parallel combination - b. identification of node points in the circuit - c. to see that algebraic sum of currents at node point is zero - d. to see that algebraic sum of emfs and voltage drops in a closed loop is zero - ii.
+To observe the a.c and d.c wave shapes on CRO. - iii.
+To find ratio of inductance values of a coil having air /iron core respectively and to see the effect of introduction of a magnetic core on coil inductance - 4.
+To construct an RL and RC circuit and to measure - a. their impedance - b. phase angle between voltage and current - c. construct impedance triangle - 5.
+To plot a graph between current and frequency of RLC series circuit for resonance conditions - 6.
+To find resonance conditions in RLC series circuit by changing the values of L and C